7cart/7cart/README.md

 This repository is an open source e-commerce platform.
 It may be used as an online store, online store platform, or service oriented platform.

+It is built in a Docker container, thus it can be quickly deployed and run on a virtually any system.

+The project database schema does not implement the traditional [EAV](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model) DB pattern, but simpler and efficient [JSONB](https://coussej.github.io/2016/01/14/Replacing-EAV-with-JSONB-in-PostgreSQL/)

 ## Contributing

 Contributions to 7cart are highly welcomed.